Market & comparison education

 Why this article exists

-This comparison note is about evaluation criteria: "What to check when review language shapes your app decision" belongs in the blog because it explains the decision before the download.
-For "What to check when review language shapes your app decision", the reader may be in a beginner routine that needs one clear focus area, not another exercise list, and the job is to set a comfort boundary before trying a new movement.
-This article gives context for "What to check when review language shapes your app decision", names the boundary, and points action-ready readers to the related Orena guide without turning the whole page into a pitch.
+This comparison note is about evaluation criteria: "Buyer criteria: review language" belongs in the blog because it explains the decision before the download.
+For "Buyer criteria: review language", the reader may be in a beginner routine that needs one clear focus area, not another exercise list, and the job is to set a comfort boundary before trying a new movement.
+This article gives context for "Buyer criteria: review language", names the boundary, and points action-ready readers to the related Orena guide without turning the whole page into a pitch.

 Practical takeaway